redhat-developer/rhdh-operator/docs/configuration.md

 ## Default Configuration

   The Default Configuration defines the structure of all Backstage instances within a cluster.
 It consists of a set of YAML manifests that define Kubernetes resources for a Backstage instance.
-This configuration is located in the `*-default-configuration` ConfigMap in the Backstage operator namespace (usually called **backstage-system** or **backstage-operator**).
+This configuration is located in the `*-default-config` ConfigMap in the Backstage operator namespace (usually called **backstage-system** or **rhdh-operator**).
 For more details, refer to the [Admin Guide](admin.md).

   You can see examples of default configurations in the [`default-config`](../config/manager/default-config) directory.